 The Wayside Inn Grist Mill was built under the direction of former property owner Henry Ford, and ground its first "grist" on Thanksgiving day, 1929.
 The mill is water-powered, and uses two separate grinding-stones to produce the corn meal and wheat flour that is used in Longfellow's Wayside Inn's baked goods.
-Flour is available for sale at the Grist Mill, the Wayside Inn, the Wayside Inn Bake Shoppe, and the Online Gift Shop.
+Flour is available for sale at the Grist Mill & the Wayside Inn Front Desk.

 If planning a special visit a call ahead is advised.